Wright brothers: Early career and research

 Both brothers attended high school, but did not receive diplomas.
 The family's abrupt move in 1884 from Richmond, Indiana, to Dayton, Ohio, where the family had lived during the 1870s, prevented Wilbur from receiving his diploma after finishing four years of high school.
 The diploma was awarded posthumously to Wilbur on April 16, 1994, which would have been his 127th birthday.

-In late 1885 or early 1886 Wilbur was struck in the face by a hockey stick while playing an ice-skating game with friends, resulting in the loss of his front teeth.
+In late 1885 or early 1886, while playing an ice-skating game with friends Wilbur was struck in the face with a hockey stick by Oliver Crook Haugh, who later became a serial killer.
+Wilbur lost his front teeth.
 He had been vigorous and athletic until then, and although his injuries did not appear especially severe, he became withdrawn.
 He had planned to attend Yale.
 Instead, he spent the next few years largely housebound.
 During this time he cared for his mother, who was terminally ill with tuberculosis, read extensively in his father's library and ably assisted his father during times of controversy within the Brethren Church, but also expressed unease over his own lack of ambition.

 Orville dropped out of high school after his junior year to start a printing business in 1889, having designed and built his own printing press with Wilbur's help.
 Wilbur joined the print shop, and in March the brothers launched a weekly newspaper, the West Side News.
 Subsequent issues listed Orville as publisher and Wilbur as editor on the masthead.
 In April 1890 they converted the paper to a daily, The Evening Item, but it lasted only four months.
 They then focused on commercial printing.
 One of their clients was Orville's friend and classmate, Paul Laurence Dunbar, who rose to international acclaim as a ground-breaking African-American poet and writer.
 For a brief period the Wrights printed the Dayton Tattler, a weekly newspaper that Dunbar edited.